 WHAT YOU REALLY NEED!

-Let’s start out by using these FREE, online services to perfectly compress your images for Google Page Speed and GTmetrix.
+Let’s start out by using these FREE, online software services to perfectly compress your images for Google Page Speed and GTmetrix.
 As we go through these programs, there will be some learning curves, some of which I have conqured but may take some time to understand in detail.
 I use these 3 free online programs as a combination in order to re-evaluate the absolute lowest file size each program gives me in comparison to photo quality.
 I’m listing them in the order that I use them, although this is by no means mandatory.
 However, they all do their jobs correctly!

 1.FILE OPTIMIZER – Javier Gutiérrez Chamorro